IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 **Q3.** If `df` is a data frame, what can you say about `t(df)`, and `t(t(df))`?
 Perform some experiments, making sure to try different column types.

-**A3.** Transposing a dataframe transforms it into a matrix and coerces all its elements to be of the same type.
+**A3.** Transposing a data frame:

+- transforms it into a matrix
+- coerces all its elements to be of the same type

 ```r